ajkena/ajkena/README.md

-Hi !My name is Ajkena
+Hi!
+My name is Ajkena
 ====================================================================================================================================

-Computer Science Student
+Aspiring Web Development
 ------------------------

 A computer Science student willing to learn new technologies.